CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

     - When an SBOM Role is gathering SBOM metadata from different dependencies, they are an [SBOM Assembler](glossary#sbom-assembler--role---).

+## SBOM Roles

+It may be useful to distinguish between roles that are focused on the SBOM documents themselves, from roles that are involved in a supply-chain activity.
+For further reading, please see CISA's "SBOM Sharing Roles and Considerations" document ([CISA-2024](#references)).

 ```mermaid
 stateDiagram-v2
     direction LR